yuchiu/Slack-Clone/readme.md

   npm install pg -global
   ```

-- **!important** .env file is required for setting up environment variables
-  an example of .env file is located at ./server/.env

-- we are using default value for redis's environment variables in this application, modify accordingly to your environment
+* we are using default value for redis's environment variables in this application, modify accordingly to your environment in .env file

-- postgres database needs to be setup first
+* postgres database needs to be setup first
   Postgres configuration is stored in .env file, modifiy .env variables for your own environment
-  The list of default .env variable values this this application use:
-  PSQL_HOST(database host) = "localhost"
-  PSQL_NAME(database name) = "slack"
-  PSQL_USER(database admin username) = "postgres"
-  PSQL_PASS(database admin password) = "postgres"

-* install Slack-Clone server's dependencies
+- install Slack-Clone server's dependencies

   ```npm ./server
   cd slack-clone/server
   npm install
   ```

-* **optional:** populate/reset Postgres database with initial seed data
+- **optional:** populate/reset Postgres database with initial seed data
   seed configuration & schema is in dir ./server/seed

   ```npm ./server
   npm run seed
   ```

-* for initial run on the machine, output a build directory
+- for initial run on the machine, output a build directory
   build directory will output to ./server/build

   ```npm ./server
   npm run build
   ```

-* start application in server
+- start application in server
   server will be listening to [http://localhost:3030]

   ```npm ./server
   npm start
   ```

-### Client Development
+#### Client Development Environment

 - install dependencies & start application in client
   application will be running on [http://localhost:3000]